AlreadyTakenJonas/bachelorThesisSummary/README.md

 # Raman Scattering Of Linear Polarised Light With PolaRam

-The program PolaRam simulates the behaviour of linear and fully polarised light with the mueller formalism and stokes vectors.
-The simulation contains the raman scattering process with a custom sample and the optical elements like like attenuating filters, wave plates and linear retarders.
+The program PolaRam simulates the behaviour of polarised light with the mueller formalism and stokes vectors.
+The simulation contains the raman scattering process with a custom sample and the optical elements like attenuating filters, wave plates and linear retarders.
 The polarisation state and polarisation change of the scattered laser light is simulated as matrix multiplication of stokes vectors (polarisation state) and mueller matrices (polarisation change due to optical elements or sample).
+Due to mathematical issues this simulation does only support linear and completely polarised light in combination with the raman scattering process.
+More information on that in the [section](#instruction-file) below.

 The program needs a file with instructions and a file with the raman tensors of the sample.
 The instructions file describes the experimental setup that shall be simulated.
 The syntax is assembly like and described below.
 The raman tensors are stored in a seperate file with a specific format and coordinate system also described below.